SheplX/CI-CD-Final-ITI-PROJECT/README.md

 terraform plan
 terraform apply
 ```
-- Check instances > Jenkins, ssh into it, make sure that u are at home directory, Apply Ansible PlayBook For setting jenkins and its agent:
+- Check instances > Jenkins, ssh into it, make sure that u are at home directory, Apply Ansible PlayBook For deploying jenkins and its agent:
 ```
 ansible-playbook Ansible.yaml
 ```